A Quick-Start Guide to Passing the Ethics Domain on the NPE

 - 3 min read

-When most provisional psychologists prepare for the National Psychology Exam (NPE), they tend to focus on the areas that feel most familiar—things like assessment tools, intervention strategies, or communication skills.
+When most provisional psychologists prepare for the National Psychology Exam (NPE), they tend to focus on familiar areas.
+These include assessment tools, intervention strategies, and communication skills.
+However, many candidates are caught off guard by the Ethics Domain.

-At first glance, the Ethics domain looks straightforward.
+At first glance, the Ethics domain may seem straightforward.
 You might think, “I’ll just use my common sense and go with the most professional-sounding answer.”
-But unfortunately, that’s where many provisional psychologists stumble.
-What the National Psychology Exam is actually testing is your ability to reason clearly through dilemmas using the APS Code of Ethics and Ethical Guidelines—not just gut instinct.
+Unfortunately, this is where many provisional psychologists struggle.
+The National Psychology Exam tests your ability to reason through dilemmas using the APS Code of Ethics and Ethical Guidelines—not just your gut instinct.

-In this blog, I want to give you a practical, focused framework for how to approach ethics questions with clarity and confidence—without having to rely only on gut instinct.
+In this blog, I want to provide you with a practical framework for approaching ethics questions with clarity and confidence—without relying on instinct alone.

 What the NPE Is Really Testing in the Ethics Domain

-Ethical decision-making on the NPE is about demonstrating that you can:
+Ethical decision-making on the NPE involves demonstrating that you can:

-Justify your decision with a clear, defendable rationale grounded in the APS Code of Ethics and Ethical Guidelines.
+Justify your decision with a clear rationale grounded in the APS Code of Ethics and Ethical Guidelines.

 Start With the Code, Not the Case

-One of the most common traps in the Ethics domain is reacting too quickly to a vignette.
+One common pitfall in the Ethics domain is reacting too quickly to a vignette.
 We all want to be helpful—it’s instinctive to jump to “What should I do?”

-When you see a scenario, pause and ask yourself:
+When you encounter a scenario, take a moment to reflect and ask yourself:

-What are the key ethical principles in conflict here? (e.g. beneficence vs. confidentiality)
+What are the key ethical principles at play? (e.g., beneficence vs. confidentiality)

 Who are the stakeholders, and what are your responsibilities to each?